-By Burma specialist Hannah
+By Myanmar specialist Hannah

-But, leaving Bagan aside, I've chosen three of Burma's other focal temple sites which spoke to me in different ways when I explored them, and demonstrate just how versatile and high-reaching the Burmese were as temple builders.
+But, leaving Bagan aside, I've chosen three of Myanmar's other focal temple sites which spoke to me in different ways when I explored them, and demonstrate just how versatile and high-reaching the Burmese were as temple builders.

 Shwedagon Pagoda in Yangon

 The monumental golden tower of the Shwedagon Pagoda stands proud at almost 100 metres tall, reaching high above Yangon's sprawling skyline.
 No matter where you are in the city, you'll be able to pick out this pagoda among the old mansions and tea houses.
-It's one of the largest and most sacred religious sites in Burma.
+It's one of the largest and most sacred religious sites in Myanmar.

 When visiting Shwedagon, don't be afraid to ask your guide for 10 minutes or so to explore by yourself.
 It's an intricate complex made up of the imposing central stupa surrounded by smaller pagodas, praying houses and shrines.
 And, while guides are an invaluable source of knowledge, it's particularly rewarding to stumble upon some of the temple's hidden nooks and crannies alone.